kalaksi/lightkeeper/README.md

 **LightkeeperRM (Remote Management) is a modular drop-in replacement for maintaining servers over SSH with shell commands.**
 No additional daemons or other software is needed on servers.
 LightkeeperRM will only run standard Linux commands already available on the server.
-You can see executed commands through debug log and, of course, on server's logs, so it's easy to audit and debug.
+You can see executed commands through debug log and on server's logs (depends on server's settings), so it's easy to audit and debug.

 **LightkeeperRM aims to be customizable**, modular and easily extendable, so that it can be modified for different needs.